-- Preview Email Newsletter

 California County Welfare Directors Raise Concerns to FNS Over Proposed National SNAP Database (10)

 WASHINGTON, July 25 -- The County Welfare Directors Association of California (CWDA), Sacramento, has submitted a public comment letter to the Food and Nutrition Service (FNS) raising multiple concerns about the proposed National Supplemental Nutrition Assistance Program (SNAP) Information Database.
-The nonprofit organization represents human service directors from California's 58 counties, which administer SNAP and other public assistance programs on behalf of the state, serving over 14 million more ST
+The nonprofit organization represents human service directors from California's 58 counties, which administer SNAP and other public assistance programs on behalf of the state, serving over 14 million residents.

 CARIN Alliance Advocates for Enhanced Consumer Access to Health Information (10)